accessibilitywars/aw2-builds/docs/_posts/2024-03-04-power-catalyst.md

 editor: berdandy
 title: EZ Power Catalyst
 tags: power elementalist catalyst eod lowcog lowrep
-tagline: "It had to happen eventaully.
-A profession named after Anet's favourite animal."
+tagline: "Wait, what do you mean this isn't how I get a list of my home instance cat collection?"
 balance: January 2024
 spec: catalyst
 ---

-An moderately easy catalyst build, with some additoinal flexibility
+An moderately easy catalyst build, with a consistent skill pattern that applies in all elements -- but still allows for flexibility when you need it.

 ## Gearing